GL192021/vae-posterior-collapse/README.md

 ## Mathematical explanation
-The `notes/` folder contains the main conceptual contribution of the repository: a mathematical explanation of why the target-rate objective helps discourage posterior collapse, together with a more explicit account of why this goes beyond the standard $\beta$-VAE viewpoint with an informal KL target.
+The `notes/` folder contains the main conceptual contribution of the repository: a concrete mathematical explanation of why the target-rate objective helps discourage posterior collapse, together with a more explicit mechanism-level account of how it favors genuinely informative latent representations over merely inflated KL values in the $\beta$-objective.
 This point is not developed explicitly in [[1]](#1), and it is one of the main motivations for writing these notes.

 ---